Financial Market Roundup

 POLICIES

-The European Central Bank (ECB) last met on December 12th and lowered their target interest rate by 25 basis points, the third rate cut of 2024.
-In a prepared statement it was noted that future decisions: “… will be based on its assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation and the strength of monetary policy transmission.”
-At the end of December, market participants expect another 25-basis point cut from the ECB at its first meeting in 2025, at the end of January, and four-or-five 25 basis point cuts for the entire year.
+The European Central Bank last met on June 5 and lowered its target interest rate by 25 basis points.
+In a prepared statement, the ECB noted that future decisions "will be based on its assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation and the strength of monetary policy transmission."
+At the end of June, market participants expect one further 25 basis point cut from the ECB in the second half of 2025.

 EQUITY